Related articles you might enjoy:

 (Editor’s Note: Years ago I saw a whitewater safety film that vividly illustrated this accident scenario.
 In an enactment of a foot entrapment, a panicked swimmer is flailing around in swift current.
 His foot is caught and he is forced down, face forward.
 Then, the scene switches to a camera suspended above the stream.
 The swimmer is horizontal, arms outstretched, completely submerged, yet visible through the clear water.
 I can still perfectly picture that scene; it has kept my feet up high ever since!)

 Saving someone in this situation is very difficult and rarely successful.
 You have only a very few minutes to reach a person whose head is under water.
 Sometimes a line stretched across the stream can help support the victim’s head above water until a rescue to remove the foot can be made.
-This technique, along with wading out to the victim assisted by a paddle or with the help of other boaters, is illustrated and explained in the Whitewater Rescue Manual by Walbridge and Sundmacher and in Swiftwater Rescue by Ray.
+This technique, along with wading out to the victim assisted by a paddle or with the help of other boaters, is illustrated and explained in River Rescue by Les Bechdel and in Swiftwater Rescue by Slim Ray.
 These are advanced techniques that are best learned and practiced while taking a swiftwater rescue class.
 See our Safety and Rescue Discussion Group article for tips on finding swiftwater rescue instruction.

 As with most accidents, prevention is the best solution.
 When you find yourself in the water, it’s usually best to assume the “swimming safety position”: on your back, with feet up and facing downstream.
 This allows you to look downstream and push off any rocks or other obstacles with your feet.
 You can backstroke at an angle to the current and work your way to shore or into an eddy.
 If the water is deep enough and you need to move more quickly, you can roll over on your stomach and swim aggressively to avoid danger or get to shore.
 Again, always keep your feet up to avoid entrapment.